rohitvarkey/three-js/README.md

 If you are editing a local Git repository, you can also do `bower install ./.#branch`, where "branch" is the name of your Git branch.
 This allows for easier development.

-Now run a server from the top level directory (with, for example, `python -m SimpleHTTPServer`) and try visiting `bower_components/three-js/test.html` on your browser!
+Now run a server from the top level directory and try visiting `bower_components/three-js/test.html` in your browser!
+For example, this is done easily with `python -m SimpleHTTPServer`, which makes http://localhost:8000/bower_components/three-js/test.html the URL.

 # Acknowledgements